mifi/lossless-cut/README.md

 - Loop a video / audio clip X times quickly without re-encoding
   - See [#284](https://github.com/mifi/lossless-cut/issues/284)
 - Convert a video or parts of it into X image files (not lossless)
+- Losslessly split a video into one file per scene (note you probably have to shift segments, see [#330](https://github.com/mifi/lossless-cut/issues/330).)
+- Cut away silent parts of an audio/video

 ### Export cut times as YouTube Chapters
 1. Export with Merge and "Create chapters from merged segments" enabled